The Basics of Using Clay - Kilns – Glazes – Cones – Firing

 Mixing up kiln wash

-Make kiln wash using ¾ cup water and adding several tablespoons at a time of powder kiln wash INTO the water (not the other way around!), mixing with each addition of powder, to form a very thin creamy paste the consistency of milk.
+Make kiln wash using ¾ cup water and adding several tablespoons at a time of powder kiln wash INTO the water (not the other way around!), mixing with each addition of powder, to form a very thin creamy paste the consistency of heavy milk.
 Yes, you may have to add more water, as well, especially if you are mixing up more than one bag of wash and kiln-washing more than 8-10 large half shelves.

-Use a designated KILN WASH brush – a 2”-3” synthetic bristle brush and apply one solid coat to one side only of kiln shelves.
+Use a dedicated KILN WASH brush – a 2”-3” synthetic bristle brush and apply one solid coat to one side only of kiln shelves.
 Take the wash out to within ¼” all around the edges of the shelves.
 Allow shelves to dry.
 Store extra kiln wash in marked, airtight container for future touch ups and use. *Store shelves kiln wash sides to each other.

 Loading and Unloading the Kiln

 Set the three or four shortest posts (1/2 or 1” inch) in a triangle pattern if using half shelves or a square pattern if using full shelves inside on the bottom of the kiln.

 Set shelf on top, with kiln wash side up.
 If 2 half shelves, leave 1/2” space between shelves for air flow.